Juadebfm/JavaScript_For_Beginners/promisesAsync&Await.md

 So we need to identify part of our codes that waits/depends on another part and the part of our code that doesn't need to wait.

 - We need to wait and be notified when the wait is over so that the line that is dependent can run properly
-- We need a way to kick off the function that we need to wait for and then forget it so we can "move one with our lifes", we can come back to it when the wait is over.
+- We need a way to kick off the function that we need to wait for and then forget it so we can "move on with our lifes", we can come back to it when the wait is over.

 This is where _Asynchronous_ programming comes in and the _setTimeOut_ function is a very basal/basic example of that.